 Longstreet’s Knoxville Campaign (November-December 1863)

-Campbell’s Station (November 16, 1863) – In early November, 1863, Lieutenant General James Longstreet, with two divisions and about 5,000 cavalry, was detached from the Confederate Army of Tennessee near Chattanooga to attack Major General Ambrose E. Burnside’s Union Department of the Ohio troops at Knoxville, Tennessee.
+Campbell’s Station (November 16, 1863) – In early November 1863, Lieutenant General James Longstreet, with two divisions and about 5,000 cavalry troops, were detached from the Confederate Army of Tennessee near Chattanooga to attack Major General Ambrose E. Burnside’s Union Department of the Ohio troops at Knoxville, Tennessee.
 Following parallel routes, Longstreet and Burnside raced for Campbell’s Station, a hamlet where the Concord Road, from the south, intersected the Kingston Road to Knoxville.
-Burnside hoped to reach the crossroads first and continue on to safety in Knoxville; Longstreet planned to reach the crossroads and hold it, which would prevent Burnside from gaining Knoxville and force him to fight outside his earthworks.
-By forced marching, on a rainy November 16, Major General Ambrose E. Burnside’s advance reached the vital intersection and deployed first.
+Burnside hoped to reach the crossroads first and continue to safety in Knoxville; Longstreet planned to reach the crossroads and hold it, which would prevent Burnside from gaining Knoxville and force him to fight outside his earthworks.
+On a rainy November 16, Major General Ambrose E. Burnside’s advance reached the vital intersection and deployed first by forced marching.
 The main column arrived at noon with the baggage train just behind.
 Scarcely 15 minutes later, Longstreet’s Confederates approached.
 Longstreet attempted a double envelopment: attacks timed to strike both Union flanks simultaneously.
 Major General Lafayette McLaw’s Confederate division struck with such force that the Union right had to redeploy, but held.
 Brigadier General Micah Jenkins’s Confederate division maneuvered ineffectively as it advanced and was unable to turn the Union left.
 Burnside ordered his two divisions astride the Kingston Road to withdraw three-quarters of a mile to a ridge in their rear.
 This was accomplished without confusion.
 The Confederates suspended their attack while Burnside continued his retrograde movement to Knoxville.
 Had Longstreet reached Campbell’s Station first, the Knoxville Campaign’s results might have been different.
 The Union victory resulted in estimated casualties of 400 Union and 570 Confederate.

-Fort Sanders (November 29, 1863) – Also called the Battle of Fort Loudon, this battle took place as part of the Confederates determination to take Knoxville, Tennessee.
-The Confederates decided that that the old fort was the only vulnerable place where they could penetrate Union Major General Ambrose E. Burnside’s fortifications, which enclosed the city, and successfully conclude the siege, already a week long.
+Fort Sanders (November 29, 1863) – Also called the Battle of Fort Loudon, this battle took place as part of the Confederates’ determination to take Knoxville, Tennessee.
+The Confederates decided that the old fort was the only vulnerable place to penetrate Union Major General Ambrose E. Burnside’s fortifications, which enclosed the city and successfully concluded the siege, already a week long.
 The fort surmounted an eminence just northwest of Knoxville.
 Northwest of the fort, the land dropped off abruptly.
 Confederate Lieutenant General James Longstreet believed he could assemble a storming party, undetected at night, below the fortifications and, before dawn, overwhelm Fort Sanders by a coup de main.
 Following a brief artillery barrage directed at the fort’s interior, three Rebel brigades charged.
 Union wire entanglements-–telegraph wire stretched from one tree stump to another to another-–delayed the attack, but the fort’s outer ditch halted the Confederates.